Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 The door itself is greatly responsible for the first impression (either good or bad) a visitor has before entering.
 It creates anticipation and sets the mood for the rest of your home.
-In simple terms your front door is a key component in respect to curb appeal.
+In simple terms, your front door is a key component with of curb appeal.

 If you’re unhappy with your front door’s looks you’ve come to the right place.
 We will share the top six ways to give your front door a complete makeover or just a little sprucing up.
 You’ll be happy to know that a front door upgrade is one of the easiest and cheapest ways to improve the exterior appearance of your home.

-We’ve all seen red or black front doors and they make a great first impression.
+We’ve all seen red or black front doors, and they make a great first impression.
 However, homeowners are getting much more creative with color.
-Trying a new color may be just what your front door needs but consider the consequences before you dash out to buy a quart of nuclear orange paint.
+Trying a new and unusual color may be just what your front door needs. . . but consider the consequences before you dash out to buy a quart of nuclear orange paint.

 Study the front elevation and decide which color would go with the siding and trim.
 Color can even influence the style of your door.
 It can take it from plain to elegant or from traditional to modern.

-Hardware refers knobs, handles and kickplates, mail slots, door knockers and house numbers.
-Changing out the hardware on your front door is a quick, inexpensive and satisfying fix.
-Whether they’re rusty, tarnished, outdated or just not the right style it is probably time to consider a change.
-In the span of a few hours and $30 you can completely transform the look of your front door with new brass, rubbed bronze or nickel baubles.
+Whether they’re rusty, tarnished, outdated, or just not the right style, it is probably time to consider a change.
+In the span of a few hours and $30, you can completely transform the look of your front door with new brass, rubbed bronze, or nickel baubles.

 3. Clean It Up

 There’s nothing like good old-fashioned elbow grease to make your front door look like new again.
-Get out the broom and vacuum cleaner to remove cobwebs, accumulated dust and leaves.
-Wet the door down and grab a soapy rag to remove grime, dog paw dirt and oily fingerprints.
-Hose it down and then dry it off to prevent water spotting.
+Get out the broom and vacuum cleaner to remove cobwebs, accumulated dust, and leaves.
+Wet the door down and grab a soapy rag to remove grime, dog paw dirt, and oily fingerprints.
+Hose it down and then dry it off to prevent water spots.
 Don’t forget to clean the glass panels and sidelights to get them to sparkle.

 4. Install Lighting

 Have you considered accessorizing your front door?
 Just like adding accessories to a new outfit or room inside your home your front door will also benefit from special touches that complement its color or style.
 Include a doormat as decoration and a way for guests to wipe their shoes before coming inside.
-If your porch is large enough adding planter or two the perfect way to incorporate color, fragrance and texture to your entry.
+If your porch is large enough, adding a planter or two is the perfect way to incorporate color, fragrance, and texture to your entry.